 A contractor smoothing out a surface of releveling grout during a concrete slab repair.
 The previous concrete floor had shown cracks during settlement.

 Releveling Grout On Top Of The Slab:

 To begin this process, all floor coverings that were placed on the slab must be removed.
 The floor is then prepared so that grout will be able to bond with the slab surface.

 A self-leveling grout is poured along the slab surface, where it begins to fill in the low portion of the floor and create a level surface.
 After the grout is allowed to cure for several days, the floor coverings can be replaced.

 However, if the floor wasn’t prepared properly, the grout may not bond well to the surface of the slab, leading to chunks of it breaking off.
 Additionally, the grout will add weight to the slab, potentially making the situation worse by causing further settlement.
 And, just like with the last two options, the real problem of soil settlement is not addressed!

 Contact Us for Floor Crack Repair Solutions in Charleston, Columbia, Myrtle Beach & All of South Carolina

-At Mount Valley Foundation Services, we provide proven solutions for concrete slab floor leveling — as well as other foundation repair solutions — to homeowners throughout South Carolina, North Carolina, and Georgia.
-We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
+At Mount Valley Foundation Services, we provide proven solutions for concrete slab floor lifting — as well as other foundation repair solutions — to homeowners throughout South Carolina, North Carolina, and Georgia.
+We provide each of our customers with a free, no-obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

 Our service area includes Augusta, Greenville, all of South Carolina, in nearby areas such as Spartanburg, Charleston, Anderson, Rock Hill, Florence, Sumter, Myrtle Beach.